thlorenz/proxyquire/README.md

   .add({
     fs: { realpath: function (x, y) { return 'no really, what?'; } })
-  .del('path')
   ;
 ```

 are perfectly legal.
-Yes I know this example is totally contrived, but it shows lots of possibilities in one shot ;) .

 ## strict vs. non-strict overrides